Avia BH-19

 The Avia BH-19 was a fighter aircraft built in Czechoslovakia in 1924.
 It was a low-wing braced monoplane derived from the Avia BH-3 and reflected its designers' ongoing belief that the monoplane configuration was the most suitable for a fighter aircraft.
 Initial trials revealed excellent performance, but also displayed control problems and aileron flutter.
-Nevertheless, the Czechoslovakian Army was sufficiently impressed to inform Avia that it would order the BH-19 if the problems could be rectified.
+Nevertheless, the Czechoslovak Army was sufficiently impressed to inform Avia that it would order the BH-19 if the problems could be rectified.
 The first prototype was destroyed in a crash during speed trials, and the second prototype revealed no better handling than its predecessor.
-At this point, the Czechoslovakian War Ministry stepped in and asked Avia to cease its attempts to develop a monoplane fighter.
+At this point, the Czechoslovak War Ministry stepped in and asked Avia to cease its attempts to develop a monoplane fighter.